DendukuriRaviKiran/IBMMiddlebencher/ROADMAP.md

 ## Middlebencher currently:

-* Gathers orders through sample houses from mobile application sends that data to the IBM Cloud for processing
+* Gathers orders through sample houses from mobile application and sends that data to the IBM Cloud via MQTT for processing
-* Processes the transaction via MQTT and performs water transfer between sample communities
+* Processes the transaction via Node red and performs water transfer between sample communities
-* Stores data collected by ultrasonic sensor for long-term analysis of better water usage prediction
+* Stores data collected by ultrasonic sensor for long-term analysis of better water usage prediction with IBM Watson
 * Visualizes data through a dashboard

 ## Within the next months we are aiming to do: